 It’s common to get your serifs and sans serifs mixed up.
-Unfortunately, inappropriate font combinations ruin otherwise good PowerPoint presentation design.
-Using a single typeface for one whole deck is another way to make it boring.
+Unfortunately, inappropriate font combinations ruin PowerPoint presentation design.
+Using a single typeface for the whole deck, on the other hand, is another way to make it boring.

 There is a simple secret the advertisers and typesetters have used for a long time: serifs for the body, sans serifs for the headline.
 Let’s review the differences between serifs and sans serifs before delving deeper into this rule of thumb.

 At first glance, serifs seem terribly old-fashioned.
 They’ve been in use as far back as the Classical period.
 They retained their value because they are easy to read.
 Common serifs include Garamond and Times New Roman.

 According to author Ron Goldberg in his book, Digital Typography, the serifs guide the eyes from letter to letter and word to word.
 Their elements help eyes glide smoothly past them, lessening the time and effort required to comprehend them.
 Serifs are best utilized for body text or for any content that requires a lot of reading.

 Sans serifs conveniently trace their roots to the eighteenth century, just at the onset of the industrial revolution.
 They reflect modernity through their streamlined look, retaining only the letters’ most important and distinct parts.
 This improves their legibility, which shouldn’t be confused with readability.

 Being legible means that a font’s features make them easily discernible from afar, though not necessarily quick to read through.
 Nevertheless, this gives them an edge when used as eye-catching headlines for PowerPoint presentation designs.

 Use Serifs for Body Text, Use Sans Serifs for Headlines